levatas-agency/engineering/roles-responsibilities.md

 # Roles and Responsibilities

-The Engineering team at Levatas is organized across five different positions:
+The Engineering team at Levatas is organized across four different positions:

 ## Software Engineer I
 0 - 3 years of experience | 60% Executing - 40% Learning